 The ETFs used to invest in your RESP also include inbuilt fees that are paid directly to the ETF providers.
 The average ETF fee is 0.20%.

-To get started, visit Wealthsimple (link includes a $75 cash bonus).
+To get started, visit Wealthsimple (this link includes a $25 cash bonus).

 Parents who prefer to self-direct their kid’s RESP account by choosing the individual investments and rebalancing when required can use the Wealthimsple Trade Platform.

-Questrade’s managed investment services, Queswealth Portfolios offer RESP plans.
+Questrade’s managed investment services, Queswealth Portfolios, offers RESP plans.

 What are the fees?